bondhugula/pluto/README.md

 ## Using Pluto

-- Use '#pragma scop' and '#pragma endscop' around the section of code you want to parallelize/optimize.
+- Use `#pragma scop` and '#pragma endscop' around the section of code you want to parallelize/optimize.

 - Then, run